portsoc/hangman-in-branches/README.md

 }
 ```

-Check out the `package.json` file to see the changes our actions have made.
+Check out the `package.json` file to see what it should look like.

 ### Linting our app

-Once you have installed and fully configured ESLint, you should start seeing errors in the Problems view of Visual Studio Code.
+Once you have installed and fully configured ESLint, you should start seeing errors in the "Problems" view of Visual Studio Code.

-To focus on the problems, hit <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on Windows/Linux or <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on Mac to open Command Palette
+To focus on the problems, hit <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on Windows/Linux or <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on macOS to open Command Palette
-Then search for "Problems: Focus on Problems View" and select it.
+Then search for "Focus on Problems View" and select it.

-If you do this on the code from [the previous branch](https://github.com/portsoc/hangman-in-branches/tree/10), you should see the following errors.
+Here are the problems that we got after we started the linter on the code we had in [the previous branch](https://github.com/portsoc/hangman-in-branches/tree/10).
 Remember that sometimes you will have to save the code before you can see the errors.

 ![Screenshot of the errors picked up by the linter](https://i.imgur.com/wDlqZhI.png)